Equip Your Vehicle with a Wheelchair Carrier

 - Pick-up truck carrier

-The car-top carrier is an electric motor-driven hoist.
-A steel pin lowers, picks up a manual wheelchair, and the chair folds as it rises to the carrier.
+A car-top carrier is an electric motor-driven hoist.
+Once engaged, a steel pin lowers, picks up a manual wheelchair, and the chair folds as it rises to the carrier.
 The carrier then closes.
-All the functions are operated by switches.
+Each function is operated by a switch.

 - The actual size of the roof – will the roof be able to accommodate the carrier?

-Hitch-mounted carriers are carriers that tilt down to load the wheelchair and easily tilt up to lock into place.
+Hitch-mounted carriers tilt down to load the wheelchair and easily tilt up to lock into place, making them a great option for many drivers or passengers in wheelchairs.

-There is also a pick-up truck carrier.
-In this type of carrier the wheelchair will have to be fold, and a lift then picks up the chair with an electric-driven motor and stores it in the bed of the truck.
-Keep in mind that if you need assistance to use this equipment you will need to have someone with you.
+This type of carrier requires wheelchairs to fold.
+Once the chair has been folded, a lift picks it up with an electric-driven motor and stores it in the bed of the truck.
+Keep in mind that if you need assistance transferring or using this type of equipment, you’ll need caregiver assistance whenever using your mobility vehicle.